Call to Peace by Nina Sanadze

 The installation is themed by the concerns of storm flooding and coastline erosion that are becoming more frequent and severe due to climate change.
 These issues are particularly urgent in low-lying areas such as South Melbourne, Fishermans Bend and City of Port Phillip.

 The installation is made of a thousand sandbags dyed in shades of blue that form ‘floodlines’ that predicted storm surge scenarios would produce by the year 2100 (Kirrip Park is only one meter above sea level).
 A flood level indicator in the centre acts as an iconic plaque, a literal beacon to bring in the curious and concerned.

 Just like sandbags themselves, the installation is a messenger of crisis and emergency, but more importantly it is a messenger of collective action and cooperation.

 W(e)aves of Colour by Village Well and Slow Art Collective

 Similar to yarn bombing, a popular form of activism with the overall goal of covering urban objects with yarn, Village Well and Slow Art Collective aim to make a public statement by changing people’s way of looking at existing spaces by adding layers of colour and intricacies in a truly collaborative process.

-The installation will deliver a colourful and dynamic overhead art installation that will provide a virtual roof to Acland Plaza, effectively integrating a playful sense of human scale and creating an inviting and ‘instagrammable’ place for resting, meeting and eating.
+The installation delivers a colourful and dynamic overhead art installation that provides a virtual roof to Acland Plaza, effectively integrating a playful sense of human scale and creating an inviting and ‘instagrammable’ place for resting, meeting and eating.